hrldcpr/Bezier.hs/README.md

 Both `line` and `bezier` are now point-free—i.e. they don't mention *t* at all—the monadic machinery implicitly passes the time argument along until it is needed.

 ## Switching to a Different Monad
-`line` and `bezier` are implemented in an entirely monad-independent way.
-In particular, the base case of `bezier` currently returns a constant function (the Bézier 'curve' of one point is fixed at that point), so we could have used `const` instead of `return`; they are the exact same thing in the function monad.
-Using `return`, however, allows the code to work with any monad, which is cool and potentially even useful: we can change the underlying monad used in `line1d` without changing the code of `bezier` or `line` at all.
+`line` and `bezier` are implemented in an entirely monad-independent way, which means we can change the underlying monad used in `line1d` without changing the code of `bezier` or `line` at all.
 Let's try it!

-Suppose we want `line1d` to do nothing if *t<0* or *t>1*.
-To accomplish this we can wrap our existing monad in the `transformers` library's `MaybeT`,  a "monad transformer" wrapper `(Time -> Maybe a)` as one combined monad instead of two nested ones:
+Suppose we want `line1d` to do nothing if *t < 0* or *t > 1*.
+To accomplish this we can wrap our existing monad in the `transformers` library's `MaybeT`,  a "monad transformer" wrapper turning `Time -> Maybe a` into one combined monad instead of two nested ones:
 ```haskell
 import Control.Monad.Trans.Maybe